chec/commercejs-examples/templates/guide-template.md

 ### Project usage

-A step by step series on injecting Commerce.js logic
+A step by step series on injecting Commerce.js logic.

 1. First step of Commerce.js logic